MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/bitmaps.md

 ---
-title: "Bitmap Basics"
+title: "Bitmap Basics in SkiaSharp"
-description: "Load bitmaps from various sources and display them." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: 32C95DFF-9065-42D7-966C-D3DBD16906B3
+description: "This article explains how to load bitmaps in SkiaSharp from various sources and display them in Xamarin.Forms applications, and demonstrates this with sample code." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: 32C95DFF-9065-42D7-966C-D3DBD16906B3